noahdixon/toystore/docs/DesignDoc.md

 for the services in the default docker network, and environment variables are used to pass the hostname aliases of other services to the services (for example passing the hostname "catalog" for the Catalog Service to the Order Service instances).
-Dependencies ensure that the services start in the correct order (Catalog first, then Order Services, then Frontend Service).
+Dependencies ensure that the services start in the correct order (Catalog first, then Order Services, then Gateway Service).
 The Catalog and Order Services share the host machines' `/data` directory for storing the inventory.csv and order log database files.
-The Frontend service is exposed on the host machine's port 15623 for receiving client requests.
+The Gateway service is exposed on the host machine's port 15623 for receiving client requests.

 ## References Used
 1. Followed https://github.com/grpc/grpc-java for pom.xml changes to enable gRPC to be built using maven.